 Many parents and youth pastors often overlook teaching teenagers about a theology of work, calling, and how to live as faithful followers of Christ.
 Young Christians often spend time searching for God’s will, which can lead to anxiety and regret.
 At Made to Flourish, we hope to instill a robust understanding of how our faith, vocations, and callings intersect in everyday life, emphasizing a theology that does not divide sacred and secular vocations.
 Instead, we see all work as valuable and given by God to reflect his own workmanship in the world, including the noble calling of being a student.

-This three-part series is designed to help youth pastors and parents guide the young people in their lives as they walk through pivotal seasons of transition, education, and preparation for the future while studying in middle or high school.
-As we train them, we must do so with the grand narrative of Scripture in mind, reminding students that their primary calling as believers is to follow and abide in Christ, and all other callings remain secondary.
+As we train young people, we must do so with the grand narrative of Scripture in mind, reminding students that their primary calling as believers is to follow and abide in Christ, and all other callings remain secondary.
 Both primary and secondary callings are important to the flourishing of their own souls and others.

 So when is an appropriate time to instill a biblical and healthy vision of work within our children?
 For youth pastors and parents, it starts now.
 One way youth ministers and parents can help their students and children value work is to encourage a love of learning at an early age.
 This is where a healthy vision and application of the integration of faith and work begins.